 I always bullet point a few ideas or subheads when working on my editorial calendar.
 When you include this in your spreadsheet too, you’ll be able to reference it for more opportunities to update your post down the line or to easily see where you can link to other blog posts on your site in the future.
 Linking within is a great SEO strategy and helps keep your blog sticky!

 Use this space for any notes to self, like if you linked out and where, if you need to link within later to a future post or if you’re planning a content upgrade.

 This is the exact formula I follow when creating a Brilliant Blog Plan for my clients.
 We update it on a quarterly basis so we can apply what’s working and what’s not.You can get access to the exact spreadsheet I use to keep track of my own post history below.

 Do you use an editorial calendar?
 What other details do you include in yours?

-Access the free editorial calendar tracking template and keep that blog organized!
+Access the free editorial calendar tracking template, AKA, The Blog Post Vault and keep that blog organized!
 Plus, get weekly writing tips sent straight to your inbox.

 PERFECT BLOG POST TEMPLATE

 Grab the perfect blog post template free, plus weekly writing tips straight to your inbox!